About Quality Course Review

 2. Are module-level learning objectives written in measurable terms that address achievable and specific student outcomes?

 3. Do all module-level learning objectives align with the course-level learning objectives?
+(Use the SLO Alignment Workbook for assistance.)

 6. Does the course contain formative assessments (learning activities and assignments) that are sequenced and paced to allow students to assess their progress, and for instructors to monitor student learning throughout the term?
+(NOTE: For assessments that may not be accessible to a reviewer because they are contained in a third-party platform like Pearson Mastery or Cengage, please provide evidence that assessments are sequenced and paced to assess their progress.)

 7. Are formative assessments (learning activities and assignments) scaffolded to prepare students for successful completion of summative assessments?
+(NOTE: For assessments that may not be accessible to a reviewer because they are contained in a third-party platform like Pearson Mastery or Cengage, please provide evidence that assessments are scaffolded between formative and summative assessments.)

-1. Do assessments (learning activities and assignments) have clearly articulated start dates and deadlines for completion (using the Canvas due date feature) or interim/staggered deadlines for more involved projects (as applicable)?
+8. Do assessments (learning activities and assignments) have clearly articulated start dates and deadlines for completion (using the Canvas due date feature) or interim/staggered deadlines for more involved projects (as applicable)?

-2. Are expectations for assessments (learning activities and assignments) clearly communicated via a rubric or suitable alternative?
+9. Are expectations for assessments (learning activities and assignments) clearly communicated via a rubric or suitable alternative?

-3. Do discussion assignments include a rationale and incentive for re-visiting after the first contribution?
+10. Do discussion assignments include a rationale and incentive for re-visiting after the first contribution?

 REQUIRED

-2. Does the instructor provide student-facing instructions for using all required tools not supported by the University?
+7. Does the instructor provide student-facing instructions for using all required tools not supported by the University?

 The course design is organized in time-based or thematic modules, and clear instructions about how to navigate the course are present.
 Each module includes a timespan for completion and a checklist of deadlines and point values.
 The Grade Book is organized and reflects the grading criteria and structure specified in the syllabus.